Asarsi Getu: Refugee camps in Sudan

 In 1984, the group crossed the border from Ethiopia into Sudan and reached the Wad al-Hilu refugee camp, near El-Gadarif.
 The refugees were suffering from a shortage of food and clean water, many diseases, a lack of medical services, and harassment by the locals.
 Many Ethiopian Jews were killed in refugee camps in Sudan while waiting to immigrate to Israel.
-Asarsi appealed to the Red Cross to volunteer for the organization.
-After proving her professional skills, she was accepted as a full-time nurse.
-As part of her work, she cared for many refugees, of all faiths, but especially Jewish refugees, whom other staff members refused to treat because of their religion.
-At her request, she was also assigned to work in the refugee camp clinic's pharmacy, a position that allowed her to help Jews who were unable to purchase the medicines they needed.
+Asarsi appealed to the Red Cross to allow her volunteer for the organization.
+After proving her professional skills, she was accepted as a full-time Red Cross nurse.

+As part of her work, she cared for many refugees of all faiths, but especially Jewish refugees who were refused medical treatment due to religious discrimination by various Red Cross staff.
+At Asarsi’s request, she was also assigned to work in the refugee camp clinic's pharmacy, a position that allowed her to help Jews who were unable to purchase the medicines they needed.
 Risking her life, she secretly gave patients free medicine, and sometimes bought medicines for them out of her own pocket money.
 Fearing that she would be abducted by local Sudanese and forced to marry, Asarsi decided to marry a Jewish bachelor, whom she had known before she arrived at the camp.
 Following her meeting with Henry Gould, one of the founders of the NGO Canadian Physicians for Aid and Relief (CPAR), Asarsi began assisting in the distribution of aid funds to Jewish families in the refugee camp.
-This activity was stopped after she received threats from refugees who were not found eligible for assistance, and a warning that the camp would be closed by the Sudanese authorities following her activities.
-In 1985, after the entire Beta Israel community in the Wad al-Hilu camp emigrated to Israel as part of Operation Moses, Asarsi also decided to leave Sudan.
-She wanted to leave for Israel, but the route to Israel was blocked following a leak to the press about the immigration of Jews.
+This activity was stopped after she received threats from refugees found ineligible for assistance, and after a warning that the camp would be closed by the Sudanese authorities following her activities.

+In 1985, when the entire Beta Israel community in the Wad al-Hilu camp emigrated to Israel as part of Operation Moses, Asarsi decided to leave Sudan, as well.
+Although she wanted to emigrate to Israel, the route was blocked following a press leak about the immigration of Ethiopian Jewry.
 With the help of Ethiopian Jewish activists working for the Mossad, she received assistance from the Canadian Embassy in Sudan.
-Asarsi, who was in advanced pregnancy, gave birth to her daughter at a hospital in Khartoum, and about a month later, in May 1985, she arrived with her family in Canada.
+Asarsi, who at the time was in advanced pregnancy, gave birth to her daughter at a hospital in Khartoum, and about a month later, in May 1985, arrived with her family in Canada.